The Golden Years (album)

 The Golden Years is the debut studio album by American singer-songwriter Joshua Bassett, released on July 26, 2024, through Warner Records.
-The album was preceded by its title track as the lead single on May 17, and the second single "Dancing With Tears in My Eyes", on June 28, 2024.
-The album failed to enter any commercial charts.
+The album was preceded by its title track as the lead single on May 17, and the second single "Dancing with Tears in My Eyes", on June 28, 2024.

 To promote the album, Bassett embarked on The Golden Years Tour, a headlining concert tour through North America and Europe, which started on July 30 and concluded on January 27, 2025.

 Background and conception

 Bassett rose to mainstream recognition for his role as Ricky Bowen in Disney+'s mockumentary musical drama series High School Musical: The Musical: The Series (2019–2023); he also performed, wrote, and produced music for the program.
 In 2020, he signed with Warner Records.
 Following the release of his self-titled debut extended play in March 2021, Bassett released three more EPs and several singles in 2022 and 2023.

 He described his third EP Sad Songs in a Hotel Room (2022) as a "stepping stone" to his debut studio album, which he revealed "[wasn't] done yet".
 In early 2023, Bassett revealed via his social media and in his cover story for the spring-summer issue of Behind The Blinds magazine—that the album was titled Complicated, at the time.

 On May 17, Bassett officially announced his debut album The Golden Years and its release date as July 26, 2024.
 In a press release, he stated that the album "[encapsulates] the bitter-sweet nostalgia of [his] late teens and early twenties" and described it as a "love-letter to "the golden years" of his life [thus far]".
 He further said that it "spans the hope and heartbreak of [his] transition into adulthood.
 It's a genre-bending journal entry from the bottom of [his] heart."